knative-extensions/security-guard/KUBERNETES.md

     <img src="img/helloworld.png" width="700"  />
 </p>

 The diagram shows the installed resources after using the installation script.
-Note that `secured-helloworld` has two containers - the "hellloworld" container represent the service logic being deployed while "guard-rproxy" container is the [guard-rproxy](./cmd/guard-rproxy/README.md) protecting the service.
+Note that `secured-helloworld` has two containers - the "User" container represents the service logic being deployed while "guard-rproxy" container is the [guard-rproxy](./cmd/guard-rproxy/README.md) protecting the service.
 Correspondingly, we set the protected container to not be exposed outside the pod.

 ```sh
 kubectl get pods